ahmadwomari/Netflix-Content-Visualization-and-Recommendation/README.md

 ## License

-This project is licensed under the MIT License.
-For more details, see the [LICENSE](LICENSE) file.
+This project is released under the [MIT License](LICENSE), allowing you to use, modify, and distribute it as per the terms of the license.